raerux/raerux/README.md

 </div>

 ##
 <p align="center"> Salut!!
 I am Israel Siqueira (raerux), student of Systems Analysis and Development at Unama - University of the Amazon, currently in the second semester.
 I aim to pursue an IT career with a focus on back-end and systems development, and I'm also available for other IT roles and areas.
-I already have experience with JavaScript and some Python from high school, and I'm currently focusing on Java/Spring Boot.
+I already have experience with JavaScript and some Python from high school, and I'm currently focusing on Java/Spring Boot and Django.

 ##